 By MICHAEL HICKS

-— Michael Hicks is director of the Center for Business and Economic Research at Ball State University.
+— Michael Hicks is director of the Center for Business and Economic Research and professor of economics at Ball State University.